Code-Institute-Submissions/Leliarkelly-ManchesterUnitedQuiz/README.md

 <a>Link to the main site</a>

-<p>Manchester Quix App is a mutliple choice application which test the user knowledge of Manchester United and providing the following user functionality
+<p>Manchester Quix App is a mutliple choice application which test the user knowledge of Manchester United providing the following user functionality

-- The application will ask the user randomly ordered questions based on the category chosen and number of questions in the JSON file of that category.
+- The application will ask the user randomly ordered questions based on the category chosen by the user
-- The user select each question and score will increment by 1 if they answer correctly.
+- The user answers each question and their score will increment by 1 if they answer correctly.
-- A progress bar shows the user how many question they have remaining
+- A progress bar will shows the user how many question they have remaining
-- At the end of the game a circular graphic diplayw their final score and option to play the quiz again.
+- At the end of the game a circular graphic will diplay their final score and provide an option to play the quiz again.
-- The application finally provides a summary of the answers provided against the correct answer.
+- The application finally provides a summary of the answers gave for the user to compare against the correct answer.

 <h2>Flowchart</h2>
-The flowchart below depict the logic underpinning the javascript code.
+The flowchart below depict the logic underpinning the javascript code that I developed.

 https://lucid.app/documents/view/23cd3b4c-e44a-4622-b63f-780f841fbac3